infratemporal fossa

 What is the infratemporal fossa?

-What is the Latin name for the infratemporal fossa?
+What are the boundaries of the infratemporal fossa?

 関連構造